phpconcept/aruba-ws-server/README.md

 Release v1.5-beta :
 - Replace "generic" term to "unclassified" to be more aligned with Aruba term.
+- Add an API to get the list of supported vendors/devices.

 Release v1.4 :
 - Improve Web client, with improved display of datas.